Inverse moment of the $B$-meson quasi distribution amplitude: discussions and summary

-The IM of quasi-DA can be simulated on a Euclidean lattice since it is defined with equal-time matrix elements.
-Distinguished from non-negative moments, IM is not defined by a local operator, so the determination of IM needs the information of the whole quasi-DA.
-One then may be worried about the significance of this work to the lattice QCD community at first glance, because if one calculated IM on the lattice, one should calculate quasi-DA first, but quasi-DA can be matched onto LCDA directly without calculating IM.
-In fact, the lattice simulation of nonlocal HQET matrix element is very challenging, and evaluating the continuous $\omega$ distribution will be a very difficult task.
-A realistic idea will be building proper models for quasi-DA and fitting the parameters of models with a few lattice data.
+Furthermore, because the lattice simulation of nonlocal HQET matrix element is very challenging, a realistic idea may be building proper models for quasi-DA and fitting the parameters of models with a few lattice data.
 The IM of quasi-DA will be an essential parameter for quasi-DA models, just like the IM for the models of LCDA ~\cite{Grozin:1996pq,Braun:2003wx}.
-Then, with the fitted IM of quasi-DA from lattice data, one can map it onto the IM and logarithmic moments of LCDA.
-The mixing of IM and logarithmic moments of LCDA in the matching formula may cause other difficulties.
-Such difficulties caused by mixing may be overcome by evaluating $\widetilde{\lambda}_B$ with several $v_3$ and extracting the IM and logarithmic moments by fitting the $v_3$ dependence.
 Further lattice simulations on IM of quasi-DA will be crucial to improve the determination of IM and other parameters of $B$-meson LCDA.